-Frankfurt is the #2 most commuted city in the country, with around 370.000 commuters moving in and out of the city on a daily basis.
-How come?
-Frankfurt as a city is a well-connected hub this is easy to reach by car, train or plane.
-It is also one of the most expensive cities in Germany, so it shouldn’t come as a surprise that not everyone can or wants to live in the city itself.
+Frankfurt is the #2 most commuted city in the country, with around 370,000 commuters moving in and out of the city on a daily basis.
+The city is a well-connected hub that is easy to reach by car, train or plane.
+It's also one of the most expensive cities in Germany, so it shouldn’t come as a surprise that not everyone can or wants to live in the city itself.

-Wiesbaden is a city around 45 kilometres west of Frankfurt north of the Rhine bend, which has an excellent train and autobahn connection to the city.
-Wiesbaden is the biggest city in the Hessen area (after frankfurt) with around 280.000 inhabitants.
+Wiesbaden is a city around 45 kilometres west of Frankfurt, north of the Rhine bend, which has an excellent train and autobahn connection to the city.
+Wiesbaden is the biggest city in the Hessen area (after Frankfurt) with around 280,000 inhabitants.

-Hanau is a smaller town 30 km northeast of Frankfurt, counting around 100.000 inhabitants and is known as the birthplace of the Grimm brothers and footballer Rudy Völler.
+Hanau is a smaller town 30 km northeast of Frankfurt, counting around 100,000 inhabitants and is known as the birthplace of the Grimm brothers and footballer Rudy Völler.
 It’s also quite close to Frankfurt, which makes it popular among commuters!

-These cities would be the top 3 commuter towns, as they are large enough to have a city atmosphere themselves, without being as expensive as Frankfurt proper.
+These cities would be the top 3 commuter towns, as they're large enough to have a city atmosphere themselves, without being as expensive as Frankfurt proper.
 Honourable mentions would be Mannheim (by ICE), Darmstadt and Bad Homburg, a smaller town surrounded by other car commuter villages known as the Taunaus commuter belt.